The HyperTexts

 loose translation by Michael R. Burch

-Now we must honour heaven-kingdom's Guardian,
+Now let us humbly honour heaven-kingdom's Guardian,

 the might of the Architect and his mind-plans,